 3.2 Model Parameters

-A range of model parameters were adopted, based on the calibration of catchments in the Far North region (Catchments M03, M06 & M07).
+A range of model parameters were adopted, based on the calibration of catchments (i.e. M03, M06 and M07) in the Far North region.
 Details of these are outlined below.

 3.2.1 Rainfall Intensity-Duration-Frequency